AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/email/unsubscribes/marketo-unsubscribe-check.md

 * Does not count against your API limits
 * Requires a Marketo connection be established
 * Is a global setting
-* Blocks emails sent from the web application, email clients, and Salesforce
+* Blocks emails sent from the web application, email clients, and [!DNL Salesforce]